Developing partnerships programmatically: Touchpoints you should automate first

 You know that friend from high school that calls you after ten years of silence, asking for a favor?

-That feels like exploitation, because it is.
-And it’s the exact opposite of how you want to treat your partners.
-This is especially true when it comes to the “less important” people in your partner organizations.
-They, too, want to be valued, and neglecting them could turn out to be a mistake down the line.
-All it takes is a timely, relevant check-in to show that you’re still there, and you’re invested in the relationship.
-The best kind of check-in is one that makes the other person feel like there is no agenda behind it.
-It doesn’t take much, and it’s an opportunity to keep the flame going.
+That feels like exploitation because it is.
+And it's the exact opposite of how you want to treat your partners.
+This is especially true regarding the "less important" people in your partner organizations.
+They, too, want to be valued, and neglecting them could be a mistake down the line.
+All it takes is a timely, relevant check-in to show that you're still there and you're invested in the relationship.
+The best check-in makes the other person feel there is no agenda behind it.
+It doesn't take much effort, and it's an opportunity to keep the flame going.

-Take advantage of that opportunity, because the more inactive the relationship becomes, the more likely a partner is to forget about you entirely.
+Take advantage of that opportunity because the more inactive the relationship becomes, the more likely a partner will forget about you entirely.
 And once that has happened, you need to start building the relationship from scratch.
-A bit of personalized communication is all it takes to keep things from falling back to square one.
+Personalized communication is all it takes to keep things from falling back to square one.

 Successful co-selling: keep everyone in the loop

-Co-selling is one of the most powerful advantages of an effective partnership.
-But it’s not just about a great intro, or getting your partner’s teams on a call with yours.
-It’s also about keeping people posted on what’s happening when they’re not around.
+Co-selling is one of the most powerful and effective developing partnership.
+But it's not just about a great intro or getting your partner's teams on a call with yours.
+It's also about keeping people posted on what's happening when they're not around.

 All too often, you hand over a lead to an AE, and after an initial burst of activity, they forget about the partner.
-Put yourself in that partner’s shoes.
-At the very least, you’d feel undervalued.
+Put yourself in that partner's shoes.
+At the very least, you'd feel undervalued.
 Even worse, you would feel like they had taken advantage of you.
-Needless to say, this is a quick way to ruin a relationship.
+This is a quick way to ruin a relationship.

-What partners want is to stay updated, so that the next time that customer talks to them, they know how to support you.
+Partners want to stay updated so that the next time that customer talks to them, they know how to support you.